FAANG/dcc-metadata/docs/faang_sample_metadata.md

 ###date

-Dates should be reported in the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format,  YYYY-MM-DD.
-To ensure clarity, the format should be reported as the 'units'.
+Dates should be reported in an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format,  YYYY-MM-DD for dates or YYYY-MM for months.
+To ensure clarity, the format must be reported as the 'units'.

 ###NCBI taxon ID